VCU-CS-SeniorDesign/senior-design-project-repository-cs-309/Deliverables/WeeklyStatusReports/Status Report Fall Week 03.md

-**Project Title:** CS26-309 - Capital One - AI compliance recommender tool **Date:** Sept 5, 2025
+**Project Title:** CS26-309 - Capital One - AI compliance recommender tool

+**Date:** Sept 19, 2025

 **Team Members:**
 - Project Organizer: Dylan Tran
 - External Communication Lead: Kelly Hwangpo
 - Technical Lead: Jake Carduck
 - Documentation Lead: Michelle Koh

-Dylan Tran: Assigning initial roles.
+Dylan Tran: Managed transition to the new project topic.
-Kelly Hwangpo: Prepared contact list for sponsors and project organizer.
+Kelly Hwangpo: Established contact and met with new sponsors.
-Jake Carduck: Set up GitHub Repository.
-Michelle Koh: Recorded minutes for the first team meeting.
+Jake Carduck: Evaluated technical needs of the new project.
+Michelle Koh: Managed NDA signing process.

 **Challenges/Issues Faced:**
-- Setting up development environment access.
+- Previous project topic was discarded; pivoted to a new topic.

 **Plans for Next Week:**
-- Contact our sponsor
-- Set up meeting times with our advisor and sponsor
+- Meeting with Project Director and Project Sponsor for new project details.